iATSPayments/com.iatspayments.civicrm/README.md

 Requirements
 ------------

-1. CiviCRM 4.4.x or 4.5.x
+1. CiviCRM 4.4.x, 4.5.x, or 4.6.x

 2. Your PHP needs to include the SOAP extension (php.net/manual/en/soap.setup.php).

-3. NOTE: to ensure all different types of transactions are working across all CiviCRM pathways [our test matrix includes 21 type of transactions at the moment] - a small patch to CiviCRM core is required.
-You can find iATS_4.4.10.diff and iATS_4.5.4.diff in the repository.
+3. NOTE: to ensure all different types of transactions are working across all CiviCRM pathways [our test matrix includes 21 type of transactions at the moment] - a small patch to CiviCRM core is required for 4.4 and 4.5.
+You can find iATS_4.4.14.diff and iATS_4.5.8.diff in the repository.
 If you use another version of CiviCRM you may have to adjust the line numbers in these patches.
-The patches have been submitted to be included into CiviCRM Core - but until they are you need to include these yourself.

 4. You must have an iATS Payments Account - and have configured it to accept payment though WebServices.
 For details please see the Documentation Wiki: https://github.com/iATSPayments/com.iatspayments.civicrm/wiki/Documentation